jameelmoses/acf-flexible-content-preview/README.md

 ## Image Location

-Images should be placed in your them.
-For example: `wp-content/themes/my-theme/assets/acf-flexible-content-preview/`.
-The following directories will be searched according to order: plugin's folder, theme's folder.
+Images should be placed in your theme.
+Be fault, images are located here: `lib/admin/images/acf-flexible-content-preview`.

 Also note that you can filter this path: